-When torrenting with NordVPN, be sure to enable the kill switch to protect you in case the connection drops.
-This will ensure your real IP address stays protected and secure.
+When torrenting with NordVPN, be sure to enable the kill switch to protect your IP address in case the connection drops.
 You can also find guides showing you how to setup NordVPN with uTorrent and BitTorrent clients.

 NordVPN also gives you the option to get a dedicated IP address, which may be beneficial in some use cases.
 They offer dedicated IP addresses in the following locations:

-The cost is for one year access to the dedicated/static IP.
-Despite the higher cost, NordVPN is among the best VPNs for a static IP.
-You can purchase a dedicated IP address by contacting NordVPN’s support to arrange the IP location and have them add it to your account.
+The cost for a static IP address from NordVPN is $70 per year, regardless of the location you choose.
+NordVPN is probably the best VPN for a static IP.
+You can purchase a dedicated IP address by contacting NordVPN support to arrange the IP location you want.